-If we help you, it's only fair that we help everyone else, too.
-We simply don't have the resources for that.
-Let us know about any issues or enhancements you'd like to see, but unfortunately we aren't able to provide technical support for your development efforts.
+Sorry: if we help you, it's only fair that we help everyone else, too.
+We simply don't have the resources for that, beyond our detailed documentation.

 - Plans for the future